Skip to main content

 Memory shows wrong persona’s name on past turns

 • The direction: "outbound" documents tag persona name.
-If you renamed a persona, the historical tag stays — that’s fine, it’s an audit trail, not a routing key.
+If you renamed a persona, the historical tag stays.
+That’s fine, it’s an audit trail, not a routing key.